Samsagax/hhfc/README.md

 writting.
 This parameters are optional, if not set they will default to the range [0-255].
 - `fan_input` is the hwmon attribute to read fan speed from.
+- `allow_shutoff` determines if the fan is allowed to be shut off.
+The value should be "yes" or "no" (default).
+If the fan is allowed to shut off completely the value of `minimum_duty_cycle` will be used to turn it on and the lowest value in the fan curve will shut it off.
+If the value is "no", the value of `minimum_duty_cycle` will be used as the lowest value for the fan.
 - `sensors` define a list of sensors and its curves this fan will monitor.
 Each sensor curve definition needs to start with a list marker.
 	- `name` is the sensor name that will be matched from the `SENSORS` section